-Those of you who’ve been reading my blog for a while will already know how much I adore hummus.
+Those of you who’ve been reading my blog for a while will already know how much I adore hummus (check out can vegans eat hummus? and how to store hummus for further proof!).
 It’s very rare that a week will go by without me tucking into a big ol’ bowl of the stuff, so I’ve always got a jar or two of tahini lurking around the kitchen.

 I’m usually pretty good with keeping track of what’s been opened and using stuff up before it has a chance to turn funky.
 However, the other day I came across some tahini in the fridge that had gotten tucked behind something else.